arth15/MyProject/notebook-log.md

 I will be using MrBayes for bayesian implementation.

+##### Make a directory for MrBayes in the Software directory and enter it
+'''
+cd ../
+mkdir MrBayes
+cd MrBayes

+##### I downloaded WSL by opening Windows Command Prompt and typing the following command before restarting my computer
+'''
+wsl --install
+'''

+##### I then had to install Homebrew for WSL, a prerequisite of MrBayes on my machine
+'''
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+brew install wget
+'''

+##### Finally, I could install MrBayes as instructed
+'''
+brew tap brewsci/bio
+brew install mrbayes

+##### I located MrBayes on my machine and moved it to my MrBayes directory

 ##### Create MrBayes block in a separate text file called mbblock.txt
 '''